georgi4334/Tabata-timer/README.md

 # Tabata-timer
 Tabata workout timer

-The application includes four inputs - Time to prepare , time to Workout , time to Rest and how many cycles you want that .
+The application includes four inputs - Time to prepare , time to Workout , time to Rest and how many cycles you want that.

 All inputs except the cycles are in seconds.